William-King977/eng84_python_plane_project/README.md

 ## Agile and Scrum
 We decided to use a Scrum framework to implement Agile.
 We created this board using Trello.
 Our board included:
-- A Backlog which would outline what we want to do in the future
+- A Backlog which would outline what we want to do in the future.
-- User Stories, highlighting each individual user story along with their acceptance criteria and the definition of done
+- User Stories, highlighting each individual user story along with their acceptance criteria and definition of done.
 - Daily sprints with sprint meetings ending with sprint retrospectives.
 - A Doing board for what is to be done on the day.
 - A Testing board for any code which we need to test.